SalatielSauer/SauerWebUI/README.md

 There is currently a pre-compiled binary available for Windows x64 only (tested with Windows 10 22H2):
 [Download SauerWebUI JSquare Edition (15/06/2025)]()

+The installation is meant to go alongside the vanilla client, that's why essential folders like packages are not included.

 ## Building
 If you want to build, there is a Visual Studio 2022 project file in `src/vs/` that you can use.